LaurenC2022/encryption_RSA/README.md

 ### Continued development

 The next step would be to improve how keys are generated.
 I do not handle negative keys well.
 To fix the bug, I would need to calculate another, positive modular multiplicative inverse.
+To do this, I should remember: a and b are modularly congruent if and only if m divides a-b. (page 609 of BOOK: Discrete Mathematics and Its Application by Kenneth H. Rosen)

 I could also add pictures and more examples to this readme file.